HANDCRAFTED HISTORY

 Straw hats during summer will shade you from the sun and help you avoid sunburn and heatstroke.
 If it is really hot, use a cap, coif or linen wrap drenched in cold water under the hat.
 A ribbon may be pulled through your hat at the base to hold it in place on your head, or you could use pins to secure it to your linen layer underneath.
 If your hats get a bit crooked or bent, spray it with some warm water and set it to dry in the shape you want.

-Harvesters, man wearing a straw hat, Tacuinum Sanitatis
+Harvesters, one man is wearing a straw hat, Tacuinum Sanitatis

-Feel the need for a good straw hat?
-I am currently making and selling different models; check out my FBpage to look at the different hats and place an order!
+Do you feel the need for a good straw hat?
+I am currently making and selling different models; check out my page with hats to look at different models and order.
 This last bit is totally advertising my own business.
 Yep.
 Send me your money.

 Deutsche Bibel, 1463